-Covid 19 coronavirus: Victoria records deadliest day of pandemic
+Covid 19 coronavirus: Victoria's deadliest day - 17 deaths and 394 new cases

 "What we have to do is all of us acknowledge that the only way this strategy works is if everyone follows the rules, everyone acknowledges that whether we like it or not, we are in this together unless everybody plays their part. "

-Andrews said the only way the state will drive numbers down is it everyone plays their part and follows restrictions.
+Andrews said the only way the state would drive numbers down is if everyone plays their part and follows restrictions.

 "Obviously, any day where there's less cases than the previous day is a good one.
 But I wouldn't want to be trying to predict, I wouldn't want to take one day's data or even a week's data," he said.